 - The American Optometric Association (AOA) referred to these regulations as “a major win for the profession.”

 Nice!
-But if this bill was signed last year, why is it only now just taking effect?
+But if this bill was signed last year, why are changes only just happening?

 As with other legislative bills, several components—preparation (compliance), administrative and logistical preparations, and alignment with the fiscal or calendar years—require sufficient time before changes can go into effect.